pgRouting/workshop/docs/source/chapters/introduction.rst

 * *Stephen Woodbridge* works at iMaptools.com in the greater Boston, MA area.
   He is a pgrouting PSC member and developer.
 He develops solutions for mapping, geocoding, reverse geocoding, routing and processing of remote sensing imagery.
+* *Ko Nagase* works at Georepublic and works in Japan.
+He is one of tester of pgRouting project, and tested Windows and Mac OSX environment.

 .. rubric:: License